damies13/rfswarm/Doc/configuration_files_reporter.md

 ### [section_id(L or R)] - Graph Sections
 This section(s) is created when the graph section is defined.
 This section(s) is/are similar to the Data Table section, and contains most of the settings of that section.
 It is used to define what data is displayed on the graph and what is not.
-The section id with "L" indicates the left side of the graph in which data will be assigned to the left y-axis.
+The section ID with "L" indicates the left side of the graph in which data will be assigned to the left y-axis.
 The same with the twin section with "R".

 #### Show Total
 The show total setting determines whether to shows (if the Data Type is set to the Plan) a line for the total number of planned robots or not.